Menu

 “What’s On Your Mind?” -- A free-wheeling, open and respectful discussion.
 It's a great way to meet fellow humanists and discuss issues of the day.

-Topical Discussion: "What Is Critical Thinking?" -- Topics are suggested and voted on by members.
+Topical Discussion: "Travel Stories" -- Topics are suggested and voted on by members.

 Discussion meetings are free and open to the public.
 No RSVP is required.